 Something very important and poignant was happening to me.
 My life was being transformed in a way that has taken me a long time to understand.

 And she has a fierce loyalty to that dream and to the seedling place within her from which it comes.
 She has an infectious enthusiasm and a laugh that can light a room on fire, like it did today.
 And, she has a strong sense of purpose.
 This girl came here for a reason and I’m tellin ya, she ain’t messin’ around.

 “I think that I’m beginning to find my gifts.
 I have lots of them.
 I also agree that the purpose is to give them away.
 Not because we have to in order to fit in but because it feels good and is fun to give.” ~Haylie Anna Hawxhurst, May 16, 2016

-I began this blog to share pieces of the book I'm writing about my daughter's courageous march down the path from brain injury to wellness.
+This blog highlights excerpts of my memoir-in-progress about my daughter's courageous march down the path from brain injury to wellness.
 It's the story of how one little girl overcame the odds, a long list of labels, and limiting diagnoses.
 I hope it inspires other parents to dream bigger by knowing what is possible.
 Follow #braininjuredtobusinessschool